Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Related work

-\subsection{Related work}
+\section{Related work}

-\textbf{Large-width neural networks.} The analysis of large-width neural networks dates back to the work of \citet{Neal1996} who showed the connection between Gaussian processes and neural network models in the infinite-width limit.
-Recent work has further explored this connection under different assumptions \cite{Matthews2018,Lee2018,Yang2019,Favaro2020,Bracale2021,Jung2021,Lee2022}.
+\textbf{Large-width FFNNs.} The analysis of large-width FFNNs goes back to \citet{Neal1996} who showed the connection between Gaussian processes and FFNNs in the large-width limit.
+Recent work has explored this connection under varying assumptions \cite{Matthews2018,Lee2018,Yang2019,Favaro2020,Bracale2021,Lee2022,Jung2021}.

-\textbf{Large-width neural networks under the NTK scaling.} Following the seminal work of \citet{Jacot2018}, a number of articles have investigated the benefits of over-parameterisation for gradient descent training, with the ``$1/\sqrt{m}$" NTK scaling \cite{Arora2019,Du2019,Du2019a,Lee2019a,Zou2019,Oymak2020,Zou2020}.
-Crucially, when the size of the network is large enough with respect to the size of the training set, the training loss converges to a global minimum at a linear rate under gradient descent.
-However, under the NTK scaling, the hidden-layer features do not move significantly when the width is large, and the NTK scaling has been coined lazy training regime for this reason \cite{Chizat2019,Woodworth2020}.
+\textbf{Large-width FFNNs under NTK scaling.} Following the seminal work of \citet{Jacot2018}, a number of articles have investigated the benefits of over-parameterisation for gradient descent training, with the ``$1/\sqrt{m}$'' NTK scaling \cite{Arora2019,Du2019,Du2019a,Lee2019a,Zou2019,Oymak2020,Zou2020}.
+Crucially, when the width of the network is large enough with respect to the size of the training set, the training loss converges to a global minimum at a linear rate under gradient flow or gradient descent.
+However, under this symmetrical NTK scaling, the hidden-layer features do not move significantly when the width is large, and the scaling has been coined lazy-training regime for this reason \cite{Chizat2019,Woodworth2020}.

-\textbf{Large-width neural networks under the mean-field scaling.} An alternative scaling is the ``$1/m$" mean field scaling \cite{Rotskoff2018,Mei2018,Mei2019,Sirignano2020,Chen2021}.
-The mean field scaling is also equivalent, up to symmetry, to the $\mu P$ parameterisation of \citet{Yang2021} in the case of shallow networks.
-While there is feature learning under the mean-field and $\mu P$ scalings, the relative contribution of each individual activation to the network output becomes infinitesimal in the large-width limit.
-In contrast, under asymmetrical scaling, individual activations retain a nontrivial contribution even in the large-width limit.
+\textbf{Large-width FFNNs under mean-field scaling.} An alternative scaling is the ``$1/m$'' mean-field scaling \cite{Rotskoff2018,Mei2018,Mei2019,Chizat2019,Sirignano2020,Ghorbani2020,Chen2021,Tao21}.
+This scaling is also equivalent, up to the so-called abc-scaling symmetry \citep{Yang2021}, to the $\mu P$ parameterisation of \citet{Yang2021} in the case of shallow networks.
+Feature learning is known to occur under this mean-field scaling.
+Also, \citet{chizat2018global} showed that under the same scaling, if the training of the model converges, it converges to a global minimum.